 7 – Facilitators lead the games in line with laws of football in the “spirit of the game”

 8 – The focus is on fun and making friends.

 Walking Football aims to promote positive physical & mental health benefits, social connectedness and the benefits of ongoing physical activity.

 Term 1 2022 Information:

 End Date: 10 April 2022

 Where can you play?

-If Walking Football sounds like something you want to get involved in, and you can’t find a location near you below.
-Click the button at the bottom of the page.
-Players register individually with teams formed on the day or night.
+If Walking Football sounds like something you want to get involved in, and you can’t find a location near you below, click here to express your interest.

 For more information, contact Michelle Forbes at Northern NSW Football firstname.lastname@example.org